Frequently Asked Homeschool Questions

 How does Censova support me as my child's teacher?

 Censova is designed to empower parents while giving students the tools to work more independently.
-Think of it as having a virtual teacher assistant—guiding your child through meaningful academic work while you focus on overseeing progress, supporting mastery, or working with your other children.
+Think of it as having a virtual teacher assistant who guides your child through meaningful academic work while you focus on overseeing progress, supporting mastery, or working with your other children.

 As the parent, you remain in charge of pacing and progress.
 We recommend staying involved, especially at the beginning, to help your child c